Beware these Hidden Threats in Your Make-Up Bag

 Everyday we use a myriad of personal care products on our bodies, from soaps and lotions to shampoos and conditioners, makeup and shaving creams.

 The ingredients in personal care products are largely unregulated.

 Two excellent sources of information about toxic chemicals in our cosmetics are FemmeToxic (see their list of the “Toxic Twenty”, the most dangerous chemicals to avoid, and Environmental Working Group‘s Skin Deep Cosmetics Ingredients Database.

 These site provide excellent information about the chemicals contained in your makeup and body care products that carry increased risks for causing cancer.
 Because women use twice as many body care products and cosmetics as men, the risks associated with cosmetics use is much greater for women.

-This year the 6th edition of State of the Evidence: The Connection between Breast Cancer and the Environmentpublished by the Breast Cancer Fund comprehensively covers the links between environmental chemicals and breast cancer.
+This year, the 6th edition of State of the Evidence: The Connection between Breast Cancer and the Environment, published by the Breast Cancer Fund, comprehensively covers the links between environmental chemicals and breast cancer.
 There is an excellent section on cosmetics and breast cancer.

-Here is a video “THE STORY OF COSMETICS” by The Campaign for Safe Cosmetics to get you thinking about the poisons we put on our bodies everyday.
-It’s time to clean out your bathroom cabinet and start reading labels!
+The below video, “The Story of Cosmetics”, by The Campaign for Safe Cosmetics may get you thinking about the poisons we put on our bodies everyday.